 - Time factor—Always strive to plant at the right time.

-Hint: If you’re a first-timer, ensure you learn the basics of how to grow a winter garden early enough before the peak winter garden planting time arrives.
+Hint: If you’re a first-timer, ensure you learn the basics of how to grow a winter garden early.
+Prepare yourself before the peak winter garden planting time arrives.